andrewvaughan/template-core/.github/PULL_REQUEST_TEMPLATE/STANDARD.md

 - [ ] You performed a self-review of the code
 - [ ] No secrets or other confidential data remains in the codebase or in logging
-- [ ] You have commented your code and is otherwise readable, particularly in complex areas
+- [ ] You have commented and your code is otherwise understandable, particularly in complex areas
-- [ ] You have tested with purpose, and not just to meet coverage targets
+- [ ] You have tested with purpose and not just to meet coverage targets
 - [ ] You have made corresponding changes to the documentation
 - [ ] The code follows [SOLID](https://www.digitalocean.com/community/conceptual-articles/s-o-l-i-d-the-first-five-principles-of-object-oriented-design) principals
 - [ ] There are no exposed debugging messages left in the code